Watch this video of a common way to screw up a project plan. Is it familiar?

 The way a project manager and sponsor should set the project due date is by calculating the amount of work that each task requires.
 An effective technique is to let the team members take part in estimating the number of hours worth of work their task will take.
 Then you convert the number of work hours into the task’s duration.
 The duration is also based on each team member’s availability to work on their project task.
 Main Project Planning Page

 When you use that technique to develop your task duration estimates, you gain a significant number benefits.
 First, the team members have a reasonable amount of commitment to the due date because they participated in setting it.
 Second, you and sponsor can accurately track progress.
 You can measure the number of hours worked versus the estimated hours.
 That gives you an exact idea of the percentage of work completed and the percentage of work remaining.
 With that information, you can calculate when the work will be done.
 The third benefit is that the team members are not held accountable for finishing their task by a certain date.
 They are accountable for finishing within a certain number of hours worth of work.

-You can learn the best practices for planning projects in our project management basics courses.
-Take a look at the basics course in your specialty.IT Projects Business Construction Healthcare Client Projects
+You can learn the best practices for planning projects with realistic due dates in our project management basics courses.
+Take a look at the basics course in your specialty.IT Projects Business Construction Healthcare Consulting Projects